 Situational depression may not end just because the situation has resolved.
 For example, someone who loses their job may still feel depressed even after they’ve found a new job.
 Someone who’s been the victim of a crime may still feel depressed even after the criminal is caught and prosecuted.

-Coping With Situational Depression
+Coping With a Teenagers Situational Depression

 Just because situational depression is triggered by a specific event doesn’t mean that it shouldn’t be taken just as seriously as depression caused by a chemical imbalance.
 Situational depression doesn’t always resolve itself, and if left untreated, it could lead to a more severe form of depression.